CIS monthly returns: a step-by-step guide for contractors

 What is a CIS monthly return?

-If you are a contractor under the Construction Industry Scheme (CIS), you must submit a monthly return to HMRC for every month in which you make payments to subcontractors.
-The return tells HMRC how much you paid each subcontractor and how much tax you deducted.
-This is separate from your own Self Assessment return and must be submitted whether or not you owe any tax.
+If you're a contractor under the Construction Industry Scheme (CIS), you must send a monthly return to HMRC for each month you pay subcontractors.
+The return informs HMRC about each subcontractor's payment and tax deductions.
+This is separate from your Self Assessment return and must be submitted even if no tax is owed.

-For a recap of how CIS works overall, see our full CIS guide.
-This article focuses specifically on the monthly return process.
+For a refresher on CIS, check out our full CIS guide.
+This piece specifically covers the monthly return process.

 Who must submit a monthly return?

-If you have no subcontractors in a particular month, you can submit a nil return or contact HMRC to set up an inactivity period (up to 6 months) to avoid having to file each month.
-Do not simply ignore the return; HMRC will issue a penalty.
+If you have no subcontractors in a month, submit a nil return or contact HMRC to arrange an inactivity period (up to 6 months) to avoid monthly filings.
+Ignoring the return results in penalties from HMRC.

 When must returns be submitted?

-CIS monthly returns must be submitted by the 19th of each month for the previous tax month (which runs from the 6th to the 5th).
-So the return for the tax month ending 5 April is due by 19 April.
-The return for the month ending 5 May is due by 19 May, and so on.
+CIS monthly returns are due by the 19th of each month for the preceding tax month (6th to 5th).
+For example, the return for the month ending 5 April is due by 19 April.
+Missing the deadline results in automatic penalties from HMRC.
+The 2026 penalty structure is:

 - Up to 1 month late: £100